 Students must be a high school graduate, or have a GED and must be a minimum of 17 years of age to make application to the Phlebotomy Technician Program.
 Contact faculty by email or telephone for scheduled student advisement hours.
 Students must bring with them a copy of their most recent transcript and ASSET/SAT/CAP scores for advisement.
 If students are transferring in pre-requisite courses, they must bring a copy of the “Transcript Evaluation Form” for advisement.
 Note: 50% of course hours taken for this program must be completed at GPTC.

-Clinical rotations take place in area hospitals that must comply with JACHO regulations which require all students training in their facilities to have proof of immunization, a clear background check and a negative drug screen.
+Clinical rotations take place in area hospitals that must comply with the Joint Commission’s regulations which require all students training in their facilities to have proof of immunization, a clear background check and a negative drug screen.

 The Introduction to Venipuncture class is a hybrid course.
 Hybrid courses are a combination of online and classroom instruction.
 Classroom instruction is held at the DeKalb Campus.
-The online learning portion of this course requires use of a computer and an Internet provider.
+The online learning portion of this course requires use of a computer and access to Internet.
 The online learning system includes: Information, Electronic-Lecture-Notes (ELN’s), assignments, quizzes, tests and other learning and collaboration features.
 Students access these features before and after class to further learn and reinforce what is taught and discussed in class.

 Phlebotomy Technician Faculty